jeffreyho101/36490-NHL-Research/README.md

 To predict injury recurrence in the NHL through means of survival analysis and multi-state modeling

 ### Running Code
 Penguins-Research-Project.rmd contains source code that takes player data and filters/cleans it; it also contains code snippets used for multi-state-model analysis.
-Simply change the directory that each dataset is imported from to your own local directory in order to utilize on your local machine..
+Simply change the directory that each dataset is imported from to your own local directory in order to utilize on your local machine.

+### Languages, Tools, Sources Used
+Scraping Data: Python/Selenium Web Browser Automation Data Analysis: R/RStudio Interface
+Data Source: TSN.ca - NHL Player Bios
 * Note: Continuous work will be done on this project throughout the Spring 2018 semester